 - Have the decks been sealed recently?
 Typically decks should be sealed every 3 years

-- What are the condition of the finishes? (floors, walls, doors, etc…) As adorable as they are, pets and children can cause a lot of cosmetic damages to the interior of the home.
+- What is the condition of the finishes? (floors, walls, doors, etc…) As adorable as they are, pets and children can cause a lot of cosmetic damage to the interior of the home.
 Sometimes all that is needed is a little touch-up paint but other times floors need to be refinished and doors need to be replaced– these costs can add up.

 - Has regular maintenance been performed?
 Gutter cleaning and sealing, HVAC, etc… If basic maintenance has been neglected, bigger issues were likely neglected as well.

 - Any evidence of a big leak or flood event?
-Any structural or other repairs performed?
+Were any structural or other repairs performed?

 Determining when the major components of the home have been replaced will help the buyer anticipate repair costs.
-Determining the age of components is beyond the scope of a home inspection (although we do try to provide age information of the water heater and heating/cooling equipment).
-The buyer should review the Residential Property Disclosure and otherwise ask the seller for more information to try to determine the age of the major components.
+A good home inspector will be able to determine the age of the water heater and heating/cooling equipment.
+Regarding the age of the roof and other categories the buyer should review the Residential Property Disclosure and otherwise ask the seller for more information to try to determine the age of the major components.